 Note: In order to receive any of the tax exemptions I am about to discuss below, an Amish person must formally join the Old Order Amish church.
 Amish join the church when they feel ready to do so, and in most cases this is in the late teen years.
 Once joining the church there is a form to be filled out that will make them eligible for certain tax exemptions.

-The Amish pay income tax just like the rest of us Englishmen (that’s what they call Americans who are not Amish), and they also take any qualifying Child Tax Credits worth up to $1,000 per child.
+Part of the Amish money life is to pay income taxes, just like the rest of us Englishmen (that’s what they call Americans who are not Amish), and they also take any qualifying Child Tax Credits worth up to $1,000 per child.

 But let’s face it: most Amish families have upwards of 8+ children (how else can they run those large farms and family businesses?).